-Huhu Grubs are the larvaes of Huhu beetles, endemic to New Zealand and belong to one of the favorite traditional delicacies.
-Although, as other worms, the larvaes look unpleasant at the first sight, they are said to taste like buttery chicken and their consistency resembles peanut butter.
+Huhu Grubs are the larvae of Huhu beetles, endemic to New Zealand and belong to one of the favorite traditional delicacies.
+Although, as other worms, the larvae look unpleasant at the first sight, they are said to taste like buttery chicken and their consistency resembles peanut butter.

-The indigenous people of the island used to largely feed on raw Huhu Grubs.
+Huhu Grubs can be found in an old pine forest.
+They are usually living in old rotting pine tree logs lying on the ground.
+The indigenous people of the islands used to largely feed on Huhu Grubs.
 These nourishing worms repeatedly saved the lives of those who once got lost in the bush.

 Today the food is still fairly popular among the local Maori population.
-The specialty is also available during numerous festivals, in particular during Hokitika Wildfood Festival.
+The specialty is also available during numerous festivals, in particular during Hokitika Wildfood Festival that is held annually in mid-March.
 The best season to try this unusual food is between November and March.

 For tourists, trying to eat the larvae is one of the biggest food challenges in New Zealand.